EfficiencyJunky/eec-for-squarespace/guide/06_purchase/README.md

     1. In Squarespace, navigate to "Settings -> Advanced -> Code Injection"
     2. Copy [this code][01_datalayer_push_code] into the "ORDER CONFIRMATION PAGE" section at the very bottom
     3. click "save" to save the changes.
 (NOTE: in some cases after clicking save, the contents of the code injection box disappear.
 This is a bug in Squarespace.
 Just reload the page and it will re-appear)
     4. To test this, we will have to actually make a purchase.
 Back in GTM, start or restart Preview mode, add a product to cart, visit the cart page, and click checkout.
 If the checkout page is hosted on "secure.squarespace.com" then GTM may complain that it has lost the connection.
-Disregard this complaint, complete the checkout, and you should be re-directed to the URL Path "/checkout/order-confirmed" (it will have some query parameters in it as well)
+Disregard this complaint, complete the checkout, and we should be re-directed to the URL Path "/checkout/order-confirmed" (it will have some query parameters in it as well)
     The `ssRawTransactionPush` event should show up in the Summary tab.
 Click on this event and check to make sure the `DL - SS Raw Transaction` and `URL Query - oid (for SS Transaction ID)` variables have been populated.